-Going to the U.S. Open at Flushing Meadows is a tennis lover's dream — a real bucket list item.
-Knowing the inside skinny on how to get there, what to take, what to wear and where to eat makes your day a winner no matter who ends up holding the championship trophy.
-Here are some valuable tips to make your day all you want it to be.
+Going to the U.S. Open at Flushing Meadows is a tennis lover's dream, but knowing the inside skinny on how to get there, what to take, what to wear, and where to eat makes your day a winner no matter who ends up holding the championship trophy.

 Don't Bring a Bag

-If you must bring one, there is a limit to one bag per person.
-Size limitations apply.
-Amongst other items, backpacks, laptops, food and selfie sticks are not permitted.
+If you must bring one, there is a limit to one bag per person, and some size limitations apply.
+Amongst other prohibited items, backpacks, laptops, food, and selfie sticks are not permitted.

-The morning lines at the East Gate, right off the subway/LIRR, are the longest and slowest.
-Walk around the crowd and to the South Gate, which is directly in front of the Unisphere.Continue to 5 of 9 below.
+The morning lines at the East Gate, which is right off the subway, are the longest and slowest for entry.
+Instead, walk around the crowd to the South Gate, which is directly in front of the Unisphere of Flushing Meadows Park.Continue to 5 of 8 below.

-The U.S. Open offers up seven restaurants and bars for your dining pleasure., including some cult NYC favorites like Korilla BBQ and Fuku, the chicken sandwich joint from Momofuku mastermind David Chang.
+There are seven restaurants and bars for your dining pleasure inside the sports complex, including some cult NYC favorites like Korilla BBQ and Fuku, a chicken sandwich joint from Momofuku mastermind David Chang.

 The U.S. Open is played over two weeks from the end of August to the second week of September.
-It's summer, and the New York summer is hot and humid.
-Wear a hat, sunscreen, sunglasses and loose clothes.
-If the weather report says anything about possible thunderstorms, pack an umbrella for these short monsoons (or to keep the sun off).
-And keep hydrated in the heat.
+It's summer, which is hot and humid in New York City.
+As a result, you'll want to wear a hat, sunscreen, sunglasses, and loose clothing to fight the sun and heat.
+If the weather report says anything about possible thunderstorms, pack an umbrella for these short monsoons.

 You might catch some shade at Arthur Ashe Stadium (except on the north side) but don't count on it to last.
-The field courts are all about hats.
-At night it'll cool down, but not as much as you might like.
-Thunderstorms are a real possibility.Continue to 9 of 9 below.
+As a result, you'll see a lot of attendees in wide-brimmed hats and holding small umbrellas—just be sure to be respectful of people around you if you do.
+At night it'll cool down, but not too much, so you won't likely need a jacket.